Markland Locks and Dam

 The Markland Locks and Dam is a concrete dam bridge and locks that span the Ohio River.
-It is 1395 feet (425.2 m) long, and connects Gallatin County, Kentucky, and Switzerland County, Indiana.
+The dam is 1395 feet long, and connects Gallatin County, Kentucky, and Switzerland County, Indiana.

-The locks and dam were reviewed by the Board of Engineers for River and Harbours to replace the Ohio River locks and dams Number 35, 36, 37, 38 and 39.
-Then the project was approved by the Secretary of the Army on March 11, 1953.
+The locks and dam were reviewed by the Board of Engineers for River and Harbours to replace the Ohio River locks and dams numbers 35, 36, 37, 38 and 39.
+The project was approved by the Secretary of the Army on March 11, 1953.
 Construction on the locks began in March 1956 and they were placed in operation in May 1959.
-The dam construction began in April 1959 and was finished in June 1964.
+Dam construction began in April 1959 and was finished in June 1964.

-Federal Power Commission granted a license for Cinergy to operate a hydroelectric power plant at the dam.
+The Federal Power Commission granted a license for Cinergy to operate a hydroelectric power plant at the dam.
 Cinergy was later bought by Duke Energy.
-The plant has a capacity of 81,000 kVA.
+The plant has a capacity of 81,000 kilovolt-amperes.

-On September 27, 2009, the 1,200-foot lock failed and the gates "mismitered" due to a solenoid malfunction.
-The lock was repaired and reopened on March 1, 2010.
-The 1,200-foot lock chamber remained closed for 155 days, but the 600-foot lock continued to lock traffic albeit with delays.
+On September 27, 2009, the lower miter gate failed on the 1200 ft lock due to a solenoid malfunction.
+The lock chamber remained closed for 155 days, but the 600 ft lock continued to lock traffic, albeit with delays.
+The 1,200-foot lock was repaired and reopened on March 1, 2010.